dantaki/DeepBake/README.md

 <img src="https://github.com/dantaki/DeepBake/blob/master/FIGURES/s10.e2.bottom.png" height="500">

-In fact, the data DeepBake learned how to rank bakers can be inputted before the judges eliminate someone.
-This means DeepBake correctly predicted Jamie would leave the tent!
+In fact, DeepBake can make a prediction before the judges eliminate a baker.
+These results suggest DeepBake correctly predicted Jamie would leave the tent!

 ----------------------------------------